 I enjoy nature photography with landscapes being my favorite subject matter, particularly where rivers, lakes or the coast features in the scene.
 More recently I have started to enjoy taking photographs of wildflowers and wildlife which does fit in nicely with my landscape work.

-At the beginning of January 2016 I took the decision to submit some of my photographs to some stock agencies rather than let them sit on a hard drive unseen.
-After doing quite a bit of research I eventually opted for two agencies, Shutterstock and iStock by Getty, both of which I now contribute to on a regular basis.
-So far my photographs have been used by the BBC, Daily Mirror online, Secret Escapes, Camping and Caravanning Club and numerous internet based holiday companies.
+At the beginning of January 2016 I took the decision to enter the world of stock photography, my thoughts at the time were that as there are no rules on how much you contribute it meant I could do as much, or as little as my disability would allow.
+After doing quite a bit of research I eventually opted for two agencies, Shutterstock and iStock by Getty, on both of these I now have fair sized portfolios which are steadily growing.
+So far my photographs have been used by the BBC, Daily Mirror online, Secret Escapes, Camping and Caravan Club and numerous internet based holiday companies.
+So nearly two years in I am very happy with my decision and once again photography is as much a part of my pain management strategy as my medication

 Links to my stock portfolios